 Rotations

-The rotation engine watches how much time every player has spent in each zone — both in the current game and across the whole season — and suggests swaps that balance things out.
+The rotation engine watches how much time every player has spent in each position, both in the current game and across the whole season, and suggests swaps that balance things out.
 You never have to do the maths yourself.

 How the algorithm works

-- Season zone minutes — time in each zone across all completed games this year
+- Season position minutes: time in each position area across all completed games this year

-- Recent arrival pinning — players who only just came on are not immediately swapped back off (pinned for ~3 minutes)
+- Recent arrival pinning: players who only just came on are not immediately swapped back off (football only — pinned for ~3 minutes during rolling subs)

-- Player locks — field-locked players never leave; zone-locked players stay in their assigned zone
+- Player locks: always-on locked players never leave; position-locked players stay in their assigned position

-Suggested swaps appear in the dark SwapCard above the field.
+On football's rolling-sub model, suggested swaps appear in the dark SwapCard above the playing area.
 It has two states:

-- Expanded — shows each pair in a row with the zone label colour-coded, a Do button per pair, and a Do all N swaps button at the bottom.
+- Expanded: shows each pair in a row with the position label colour-coded, a Do button per pair, and a Do all N swaps button at the bottom.

 After you commit a swap (via Do or Do all), the card collapses automatically and the sub timer resets.